Please note, our articles may contain referral or affiliate links.

 That and the buckets can act as multipurpose containers if there isn’t food in them just yet.

-Coolers with a lock or the ability to be weighted down are also a good solution as they act as a container and a fridge for those hot summer days.
+Coolers with a lock or the ability to be weighed down are also a good solution as they act as a container and a fridge for those hot summer days.
 With coolers being the brick shape that they are, you usually won’t see many people with them as they are a pain to lug around for 10 miles.

 Note: You used to be able to put coolers on the mules if you reserved one but new rules do not allow coolers.